-The following guidance on how to package an item will help get the items to your buyer on time.
+The following guidance on how to package an item will help you get items to your buyers on time.

-1. Use the right box size and packaging tape.
+Use the right box size and packaging tape

-- You should use the smallest package possible since empty space can cause damage if the contents inside get jostled around.
+- Use the smallest package possible since empty space can cause damage if the contents inside get jostled around.

 - Don’t confuse packaging tape and storage tape.
 Use packaging tape!
 It’s sturdier than storage tape.

-- Make sure that the actual package size is the same or smaller than the package size selected for the shipping label, or the carrier may charge more.
+- Make sure that the actual package size is the same or smaller than the package size selected for the shipping label.
+If the package is larger than your selection, the carrier may charge more.
+Available sizes include:

-- Extra Small (up to 8 ounces): Good for earbuds, small cosmetics or toiletries, wristwatches, other small items (with padding).
+- Extra Small (up to 8 ounces): Good for things like earbuds, small cosmetics or toiletries, wristwatches, and other small items (with padding).

-- Small (approximately 9” x 6” x 3”): Hardback or paperback books, sunglasses, mobile phones or other small electronics (with padding).
+- Small (approximately 9” x 6” x 3”): Good for things like hardback or paperback books, sunglasses, mobile phones, and other small electronics (with padding).

-- Large (approximately 14” x 10” x 6”): Countertop kitchen gadgets or hand tools (with padding), larger pieces of clothing (sweaters, coats).
+- Large (approximately 14” x 10” x 6”): Good for things like countertop kitchen gadgets or hand tools (with padding), and larger pieces of clothing (sweaters, coats).